Introduction

 Challenging beliefs

-Our thoughts and behaviours sometimes stem from our deeper beliefs and underlying assumptions about ourselves and other people.
-Beliefs that perpetuate social anxiety might include things such as ‘there is something wrong with me’, ‘people things have always gone wrong in the past’, ‘no one understands how I feel’, ‘other people are mostly hostile and critical’.
-Such beliefs are probably based on negative experiences you have had in the past, or you may feel like the belief has always been there.
-However, beliefs like this are often outdated and unhelpful, even if at one time they seemed useful (e.g. avoiding anxiety).
+Our thoughts and behaviours sometimes stem from our deeper beliefs and underlying assumptions about ourselves, other people and the world around us.
+Beliefs that perpetuate social anxiety might include things such as ‘there is something wrong with me’, ‘people things have always gone wrong in the past’, ‘no one understands how I feel’, ‘other people are mostly critical’.
+Such beliefs are probably based on negative experiences you have had in the past, or you may feel like the belief has always been with you.
+Please see our page on causes of social anxiety disorder.